Eating Disorders Service for Adults

 What Does Our Service Do?

-Our service helps adults aged 18 or over who have eating disorders such as anorexia nervosa, bulimia nervosa or similar problems.
-We offer an outpatient service for local patients, and a regional 14-bed inpatient service in our Beaumanor Unit.
-We work in accordance with the guidance for the management of eating disorders set out by the National Institute for Clinical Excellence (NICE).
+Our service helps adults aged 18 or over who have eating disorders such as anorexia nervosa, bulimia nervosa, binge eating disorder and other diagnosable eating disorders.
+We offer an outpatient service for patients from Leicestershire and Rutland, and a regional inpatient service which serves the surrounding counties within the East Midlands region.
+Our service works in accordance with national guidance for the management of eating disorders set out by the National Institute for Clinical Excellence (NICE).

 How Does Our Service Work?